gctroise/QBtoWEIS-CM/README.md

         conda install -y petsc4py mpi4py pyoptsparse     # (Mac / Linux only, sometimes Windows users may need to install mpi4py) pip install -e .

-**NOTE:** To use QBtoWEIS-CM again after installation is complete, you will always need to activate the conda environment first with conda activate qbweis-env (or source activate qbweis-env).
+**NOTE:** To use QBtoWEIS-CM again after installation is complete, you will always need to activate the conda environment first with conda activate qbweiscm-env (or source activate qbweis-env).

 ## Download and configure QBladeCE